- About Us

 As a direct result of Daniel’s involvement in his life, Mark graduated from high school and received a college degree in business administration.

-Per a Pew Public/Private Ventures Study of 959 boys and girls with 60% members of a minority group, 60% boys and 80% from low income households, matching 487 of the participants with mentors yielded powerful results.
+Per a Pew Public/Private Ventures Study of 959 boys and girls where 60% of the members were of a minority group, 60% boys and 80% from low income households, matching 487 of the participants with mentors yielded powerful results.
 The mentored youth were:

 The power of mentoring to transform children’s lives is not exclusive to children in foster care.
 It is also an incredible deterrent to teen parenting, gang participation and dropping out of high school.